TWIP steel: Compositions

 TWIP steels usually contain large concentrations of Mn because it is crucial to preserve the austenitic structure based on the ternary system of Fe-Mn-Al and control Stacking Fault Energy (SFE) of the Iron-based alloys.

 The addition of aluminium to Fe-high Mn TWIP steels is because it increases SFE significantly and therefore stabilizes the austenite against phase transformations which can occur in the Fe-Mn alloys during deformation.
 Furthermore, it strengthens the austenite by solid-solution hardening.

 Properties

-Total and uniform elongation of the Fe–55Mn–3Al–3Si wt% TWIP steel as a function of the test temperature; strain rate ε=10^{−4}.s^{−1}.
+Total and uniform elongation of the Fe–55Mn–3Al–3Si wt% TWIP steel as a function of test temperature; strain rate ε = 10^{−4} s^{−1}.

-0.2% proof and ultimate tensile strength of the Fe–55Mn–3Al–3Si wt% TWIP steel as a function of the test temperature; strain rate ε=10^{−4}.s^{−1}.
+0.2% proof and ultimate tensile strength of the Fe–55Mn–3Al–3Si wt% TWIP steel as a function of the test temperature; ε = 10^{−4} s^{−1}.